 possible to view the lagoon from next to the outflow pipe platform near the

 Nature Trail - The orchard, next to the car park, holds Fieldfares and Redwings in winter.
-The meadows are favoured by Green Woodpeckers, which have bred on-site.
+The meadows are favoured by Green Woodpeckers, which breed on-site.
+There is a wildflower meadow next to the carpark, with a progression of : Cowslips (May), yellow Hawk's-beard (June) and Greater Knapweed (August).
 There are usually Bullfinches and tit flocks in the hedges, and increasingly Great Spotted Woodpeckers and Treecreepers as the woodlands mature around the site.